After Wisdom Tooth Removal

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur, call our office for instructions.

 There will be a void where the tooth was removed.
 The void will fill in with new tissue gradually over the next month.
 In the meantime, the area should be kept clean, especially after meals, with salt water rinses or a toothbrush.

 Your case is unique, no two mouths are alike.
-Discuss any problems with the trained experts best able to effectively help you: or your family dentist.
+Discuss any problems with trained experts that are most qualified and able to effectively help you: your oral surgeon or your family dentist.